What is an investment platform?

 What investments can I buy on a platform?

-Some fund supermarkets will only offer unit trusts and OEICs (open-ended investment companies).
+Some investment platforms will only offer unit trusts and OEICs (open-ended investment companies).

 What products can I use on an investment platform?

-As well as offering access to funds and other investments, fund supermarkets allow you to put your investments inside a tax-efficient wrapper - normally a stocks and shares Isa or a self-invested personal pension (Sipp).
+As well as offering access to funds and other investments, investment platforms allow you to put your investments inside a tax-efficient wrapper - normally a stocks and shares Isa or a self-invested personal pension (Sipp).

 Within these tax-efficient wrappers, dividend income is untaxed, even if it exceeds the annual dividend allowance (£2,000 for 2019-20 and 2020-21).